Skyscanner/backpack-ios/Backpack/CardButton/README.md

 Backpack Card button consists of 2 classes: `BPKSaveCardButton` & `BPKShareCardButton`.
 It supports 3 different styles defined in `BPKCardButtonStyle` and 2 sizes defined in `BPKCardButtonSize`

+Make sure you provide a localized accessibility label that matches the function of the button.

 ### Swift

 BPKShareCardButton